PAL-ML/PEARL_v1/README.md

 ## Save embeddings

 To generate and save the CLIP embeddings we used in our experiments, refer to the notebooks in `notebooks/save_embeddings`.
 These would save the embeddings to Google Drive.
+Before running these notebooks , make sure to add a link to your drive folder as the parameter `drive_link`.
+The link to a folder on drive can be obtained by right-clicking on a folder and choosing the `Get Link` option.

 ### Acknowledgement(s)